hyprwm/hyprland-wiki/pages/Useful Utilities/xdg-desktop-portal-hyprland.md

 /usr/lib/xdg-desktop-portal &
 ```

-adjust the paths if incorrect.
+Adjust the paths if they're incorrect.

 ## Share picker doesn't use the system theme